 Bridging the gap to a quality education for a brighter future.

-COVID-19 significantly affected education with the shift to virtual and hybrid learning.
-The pandemic continues to impact youth, particularly those from low-income households who do not have access to the same resources and supports as their middle and upper-income peers.
-Our Education programs and partnerships provide much-needed support for youth to help them continue to grow and thrive, especially during these challenging times.
+Youth from low-income households do not have access to the same resources and supports as their middle and upper-income peers.
+Our education programs and partnerships provide much-needed support for unserved and underserved youth to help them continue to grow and thrive.

-Youth Vocational Training exposes and connects youth to a diverse array of career options and fields, including hands-on learning opportunities.
-As part of our work in this initiative, we partnered with Toms River High School South to create Project SPEAR-IT – a pre-apprenticeship program for freshmen and sophomores who may be interested in pursuing vocational and technical careers.
-The project also helps students become eligible for programs with Ocean County Vocational Technical Schools.
+Youth Career Pathways exposes and connects youth to a diverse array of career options and fields, including hands-on learning opportunities with electric, woodworking and even plumbing.
+As part of our work in this initiative, we partnered with Toms River High School South to create Project SPEAR-IT – a pre-apprenticeship program for freshmen and sophomores that exposes them to vocational and technical careers.
+The project also helps students connect with Ocean County Vocational Technical Schools to further their education.

 Connecting people to the resources they need to become financially stable.